kainlee2304/Final_TestDTDM/README.md

 1. **Make Database on Railway**:
    - Go to [Railway website](https://railway.app).
-   - Sign in with your GitHub account.
+   - Sign in with GitHub.
    - Click **New Project**.
    - Click **New** > **Database** > **PostgreSQL**.
-   - Railway makes a database for you.
+   - Railway makes a database.
 It gives you a `DATABASE_URL`.
 It looks like this:
      ```
      postgresql://postgres:password@hostname:port/railway
      ```

 2. **Write Code to Connect**:
    - In the `backend` folder, make a file called `db.js`.
-   - Add this code to connect to the database:
+   - Add this code:
      ```
      const { Pool } = require("pg");